Garden Organic

-Garden Organic, formerly known as the Henry Doubleday Research Association (HDRA), is a UK organic growing charity dedicated to researching and promoting organic gardening, farming and food.
+Garden Organic, formerly known as the Henry Doubleday Research Association (HDRA), is a British organic growing charity dedicated to researching and promoting organic gardening, farming and food.
 The charity maintains the Heritage Seed Library to preserve vegetable seeds from heritage cultivars and make them available to growers.
+It is based on a garden site in Ryton-on-Dunsmore, Warwickshire, UK, where it operates demonstration gardens.